EricZhengAZ/Lable-Track1EC601/README.md

 Implemented and modified the template code provided by TensorFlow, for both iOS and Android.
 Trained the models to recognize more objects.

-# How to use
-To build our project open the folder MVP Android App\tensorflow-master\tensorflow\examples\android with Android studio.
-All the dependacies should download automatically and the App will be ready to be installed.

-iOS_app is a template to show the basic ideas about training models.